supremeimposter/My-Vault/GATE/Digital-Logic/Sequential Circuits/Flip Flop.md

 3. JK flip flop
 4. T flip flop

-All flip flops are 1-bit storage devices.

-> [!header] Edge Triggered Flip Flop

-> [!remember]
-> Clock is not level or edge triggered, but a flip flop is level or edge triggered.

-- Flip flops are mostly used as storage devices, hence [[Registers]].
-Flip flops can also be used to implement frequency dividers, etc.., hence [[Counters|Counters]].

-# Summary of Flip Flop

 ![[Flip Flop-20240630234641703.webp]]
 ![[Flip Flop-20240630234702870.webp]]
 ![[Flip Flop-20240630234718641.webp]]
 ![[Flip Flop-20240630234751529.webp]]

+- All flip flops are 1-bit storage devices.
+- A flip flop is a bi-stable device.
+It has two output devices which are complements of each other.

+- Clock Triggering is a property of flip flop and not a property of clock itself.
+- [[Clock in Digital Circuits|Clock]] is fixed for all flip flops.
+- For any flip flop, [[Race Around Condition in Flip Flop|by default edge triggering is used]].

+> [!attention]
+> Don't consider clock as an input in the implementation equations of flip flops, because any flip flop can have any triggering.

+- Flip flops are mostly used as storage devices, hence [[Registers]].
+Flip flops can also be used to implement frequency dividers, etc.., hence [[Counters|Counters]].

 ---